demetreades/win10guide/README.md

 ### $PROFILE

+To get the location run:

+    $PROFILE

-If you don't have a profile yet, create one by running
+If you don't have a profile yet, create one by running:

     notepad $PROFILE